The "hit" problem of five variables in the generic degree and its application: Introduction and main results

 \section{Introduction and main results}

 Let $\mathscr A$ denote the mod-2 Steenrod algebra.
 This algebra is defined to be the graded algebra over the prime field $\mathbb F_2,$ generated by the Steenrod squares $Sq^i,$ in grading $i\geqslant 0,$ subject to the Adem relations and $Sq^0 = 1$ (see Steenrod and Epstein \cite{SE}).
-From a topological point of view, the Steenrod algebra is the algebra of stable cohomology operations for ordinary cohomology $H^*$ over $\mathbb F_2.$

-Let $P_s:= \mathbb{F}_2[x_1,x_2,\ldots ,x_s] = \bigoplus_{d\geqslant 0}(P_s)_d$ be the polynomial algebra viewed as a graded left module over the Steenrod algebra at the prime $2.$ The grading is by the degree of the homogeneous terms $(P_s)_d$ of degree $d$ in $s$ variables with the degree of each $x_i$ being $1.$ The algebra $P_s$ arises as the cohomology with $\mathbb F_2$-coefficients of the product of $s$ copies of the infinite real projective space.
-The Steenrod algebra acts by the composition of linear operators on $P_s$ and the action of the Steenrod squares $Sq^i: (P_s)_d\to (P_s)_{d+i}$ is determined by the Cartan formula and its elementary properties (see \cite{SE, R.W2}).
+From a topological point of view, the Steenrod algebra is the algebra of stable cohomology operations for ordinary cohomology $H^*$ over $\mathbb F_2.$ Let us denote by $P_s:= \mathbb{F}_2[x_1,x_2,\ldots ,x_s] = \bigoplus_{d\geqslant 0}(P_s)_d$ the polynomial algebra over $\mathbb F_2$, which can be regarded as a graded left module over $\mathscr A$.
+The grading is by the degree of the homogeneous terms $(P_s)_d$ of degree $d$ in $s$ variables with the degree of each $x_i$ being $1.$ The algebra $P_s$ arises as the cohomology with $\mathbb F_2$-coefficients of the elementary abelian 2-group $\mathbb F_2^{s}$ of rank $s.$ As well known, the Steenrod algebra acts by the composition of linear operators on $P_s$ and the action of the Steenrod squares $Sq^i: (P_s)_d\to (P_s)_{d+i}$ is determined by the Cartan formula and its elementary properties (see also \cite{SE}, \cite{R.W2}).